 In our effort to advance global health and travel medicine education, we award travel medicine scholarships to healthcare practitioners from countries where travel medicine is an emerging specialty.
 We also sponsor lectureship grants for clinicians and researchers to present and discuss the latest research in tropical medicine.
 The scholarships and lectureships are fully funded by generous donations from IAMAT members.

-The IAMAT Scholarship Fund is the only one of its kind supporting doctors and nurses from low income areas – typically popular tourism destinations – to study and train in travel medicine abroad.
+The IAMAT Scholarship Fund is the only one of its kind supporting doctors and nurses (from countries outside of North America, western Europe, Australia, and New Zealand) to study and train in travel medicine abroad.
 This unique program provides scholars with the knowledge and practice to become certified practitioners in travel medicine.
-Upon graduation, scholars return to their home country to lend their expertise in travel medicine clinical best practices, improve patient care and local healthcare standards, teach their colleagues, and expand the network of IAMAT affiliated clinics around the world.
+Upon graduation, scholars return to their home country to lend their expertise in travel medicine clinical best practices and improve patient care and local healthcare standards.

-After their training abroad, our scholars return home to teach their colleagues and help us open more clinics for travellers.
-They apply their new knowledge and the latest healthcare practices in their clinics, benefiting travellers and local patients alike.
+After their training abroad, our scholars return home to teach their colleagues and expand the network of IAMAT-affiliated clinics around the world.
+They apply their new knowledge and the latest healthcare practices in their clinics, benefitting travellers and local patients alike.

-We currently offer two travel medicine scholarships.
+We currently offer 3 travel medicine scholarships.

-Last reviewed and updated: July 6, 2015
+Last reviewed and updated: September 28, 2018